5 Doctor Specialties with the Least Burnout

 5 | Otolaryngology

-5th to the bottom of the list, with 43% of practicing physicians reporting burnout, is otolaryngology, often referred to as ENT.
+At the 5th position on the list, with 43% of practicing physicians reporting burnout, is otolaryngology, often referred to as ENT.

 ENT is a surgical subspecialty focused on diseases of the head and neck region, including the vocal cords, nose, sinuses, ears, thyroid, and parathyroid.
 In addition, ENT also deals with head and neck cancers and facial plastics.

 The lifestyle of an ENT physician is family-friendly and flexible.
-They are able to focus on the clinic or divide their time between the clinic and the OR.
-Clinic days will have regular 9 to 5 hours, and OR days can either be half days or full 12-hour days if facing more complex cases.
+They can focus on the clinic or split their time between the clinic and the OR.
+Clinic days will have regular 9-to-5 hours, and OR days can be either half days or full 12-hour days, depending on case complexity.

-On top of the flexible hours, ENT physicians make approximately $485K a year, making this specialty one of the most lucrative.
-The excellent salary coupled with a healthy work-life balance and flexible work days make ENT a specialty reporting the 5th-least burnout.
+On top of the flexible hours, ENT physicians make approximately $523K a year, making this specialty one of the most lucrative.
+The excellent salary, coupled with a healthy work-life balance and flexible workdays, makes ENT a specialty with the 5th-lowest burnout.

 4 | Pathology